 What is the DASH Eating Plan for Hypertension?

 DASH stands for “Dietary Approaches to Stop Hypertension”, and it’s used to help manage blood pressure.
 DASH emphasizes heart-healthy foods and suggests to limit foods that raise blood pressure.
 These foods include: saturated and trans fats, red meat, sodium, and sugary foods and beverages.
 The DASH eating plan recommends eating more servings of fruits, vegetables, and whole grains, which are packed with fiber.
-Something to keep in mind about starting the DASH eating plan is to slowly change your eating habits, as the rapid addition of foods high in fiber can cause GI issues such as bloating and diarrhea.
+Something to keep in mind about starting the DASH eating plan is to slowly change your eating habits, as the rapid addition of foods high in fiber can cause digestive issues such as bloating and diarrhea.

 DASH Grocery Shopping and Cooking Tips for Eating Less Sodium

 - Rinse canned foods (ex: green beans and tuna) before eating to remove some sodium